-Controlled Substances Analytical Methods AM #1: General Quality Measures
+Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 17 Issue Date: 03/14/2025 Issuing Authority: Quality Manager

 - 4.1.1 A description of the evidence, including all packaging and any leakage from internal packaging. - 4.1.2 Physical description of evidence.
 Powder, liquid, plant material, etc. The description should include information deemed relevant by the analyst, such as color, shape and any imprint or writing on pills/tablets/capsules, and when used as part of the analytical scheme any imprint or writing on ampoules/vials or manufacturer's packaging.
 Documenting the description can be done by words, photos or drawings.
 If a photo is used, it must be annotated at minimum, with the case and item number. - 4.1.3 Original weight, number of pills, etc. of sample.
 See 4.1.5. - 4.1.3.1 "Trace" will be defined for solids as anything less than 0.10 grams, and for liquids as anything less than approximately 200 μl.
 Samples taken from pipes/smoking devices do not need to be weighed. - 4.1.3.2 Residue is defined as any substance adhering to either an item or packaging, that is not easily removed and where measurement, if removed, is estimated to be less than one gram. - 4.1.3.3 All digits observed from a balance will be reported.
 In instances where the complete weight does not get recorded/saved, the partial weight or reserve weight will be reported, and an explanation will be in the notes.
 This applies to reserve weights as well. - 4.1.3.4 In lieu of counting individual pills, or "LSD" dosage units, a total weight of the sample is an acceptable alternative.
 Reserves need to be noted.
 A photograph of any weighed LSD samples should be included in the notes in case the number of units needs to be determined at a later date.
-Include a scale in the photo if dosage units are not marked. - 4.1.3.5 Suspected fentanyl tablets can be counted or weighed, but cases that will reach the 100, 250, or 500 tablet statutory limits will need the tablet count documented.
+Include a scale in the photo if dosage units are not marked. - 4.1.3.5 Suspected fentanyl/fentanyl-related substance tablets can be counted or weighed, but cases that will reach the 100, 250, or 500 tablet State of Idaho statutory limits will need the tablet count documented; Federal cases need only be weighed.
 Photographs will be taken displaying the specific statutory level of tablets so they can be clearly identified.
 Any remaining tablets can be photographed together to document the amount in excess of the reported count.
-Tablets documented in this manner can be reported by their weight and "more than XXX tablets", e.g. "10.52g (more than 100 count) round, blue tablets imprinted M/30; analyzed one."
+Tablets documented in this manner can be reported by their weight and "more than XXX count", e.g. "10.52g (more than 100 count) round, blue tablets imprinted M/30; analyzed one."

-Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 16 Issue Date: 06/25/2024 Issuing Authority: Quality Manager
+Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 17 Issue Date: 03/14/2025 Issuing Authority: Quality Manager